golfomania/Plugin_Thunderbird_FilterBySender/README.md

-# Same Address Filter for Thunderbird
+# Filter by sender for Thunderbird

 You need this plugin if you want to answer this questions with a single click: